Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Conclusion

 \section{Conclusion}

-~ In this paper, we have presented \toolname, an automated analyzer that can discover logic bugs or vulnerabilities in OAuth libraries that are widely used by service providers.
-To efficiently detect OAuth violations in large codebases, \toolname employs a precise, demand-driven algorithm for answering queries about security-critical OAuth properties.
-To demonstrate the effectiveness of \toolname, we evaluate it on ten popular OAuth libraries that have millions of downloads.
+~ In this paper, we have presented \toolname, an automated analyzer that can discover logic vulnerabilities in \oauthserver libraries that service providers widely use.
+To efficiently detect OAuth violations in large codebases, \toolname employs a query-driven algorithm for answering queries about security-critical OAuth properties.
+To demonstrate the effectiveness of \toolname, we evaluate it on datasets of popular \oauthserver libraries with millions of downloads.
 Among these high-profile libraries, \toolname has discovered 47 vulnerabilities from ten classes of logic flaws, 24 of which were previously unknown and led to new CVEs.